tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 The thing that got me the first time I read it was that I thought the building blocks *were* the network.
 In this library, no. Using a building analogy, they are more like blueprints or scaffolding.
-With each evaluation of the network, the network and intermediate computation graph is constructed anew.
+With each evaluation of the network, the connective tissue (intermediate computation graph) is constructed anew.
 In compiler terms, the building blocks are kind of like the front-end and the expression graph is a sort of intermediate representation (IR).

 You may be sitting there wondering why I am telling you this.
 I normally blog about compilers.
 What's this?